Mini Bioreactor RTS-1C

 Software Features

-• 3D graphical representation of OD or growth rate over time over unit
+• Graphical 3D representation of OD or growth rate over time and unit

 • Pause option